Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Appendix C: Supplementary Proofs

+provided $\delta_{\max}<1$.
+A symmetric argument holds for mis-assigning a noise point from $S_0$ to any $S_j$.
 Because moving any point to a wrong cluster strictly increases the total cost, the unique global minimizer of the $k$-means objective is the true partition $\{S_0,\dots,S_d\}$.
-Standard analyses of Lloyd’s algorithm then show that, starting from any initialization, the algorithm converges (in finitely many steps) to this unique optimum when clusters are well-separated